 While I love my Peloton and ride it several times a week, I can't stomach spending $500 on a pair of indoor spinning shoes.
 I know I am not alone, so every pair of shoes in this list of wide width cycling shoes is under $200.
 I will list the price (or general price) for each style I share below.

-Women's Sizing of Cycling Shoes
+How to Figure Out Women's Sizing of Cycling Shoes

 I also only included styles that offered at least a women's size 8, if not smaller.
 If you've been searching for wide width cycling shoes for women online you've noticed that most lists include only men's shoes.
 While men's shoes in general run wider than women's, the size range often doesn't extend enough for smaller women's feet (men's sizing is in general, 1.5 sizes larger than women; for example as a women's size 8, I wear a 6-6.5 in men's shoes).